Richard Law, UTC 2016-04-03 07:18 Updated on UTC 2026-04-03

-Another missed anniversary on this blog, but only a year out this time: a hundred and one years ago, in the night between 3 and 4 April 1915, a soldier on sentry duty at a barracks in Berlin wrote a poem of three verses about a soldier meeting his girl by the street lamp in front of the barracks.
+Another missed anniversary on this blog, but only a year out this time: a hundred and one years ago, in the night between 3 and 4 April 1915, at the beginning of the First World War, a soldier on sentry duty at a barracks in Berlin wrote a poem of three verses about a soldier meeting his girl by the street lamp in front of the barracks.

 That soldier was the German poet Hans Leip (1893-1983), who was just about to be sent to the eastern front.
 He survived the war and more than twenty years later added two more verses before publishing the poem in 1937 under the title Lied eines jungen Wachpostens, 'Song of a Young Sentry'.
 By 1938 it had been set to the music we know today and the song released under the title Lili Marleen.